sbjoshi/llvm2goto/README.md

 # LL2GB
-LL2GB is a translator from LLVM IR to CPover's GOTO IR.
+LL2GB is a translator from LLVM IR to CProver's GOTO IR.

 ## Build Steps: